holographicSol/Rad/README.md

 Extremely sensitive to sunlight unless geiger muller tube is covered.

-Requires system remains on, if the system looses power then you have at least sixty seconds before precision CPM can be updated.
+Requires system remains on.
+If the system looses power then you have at least sixty seconds before precision CPM can be updated.